 The passage up the entrance channel to Gravelines is quite feasible and straightforward approximately 2 hours either side of HW, although this will depend on draught.
 It is not to be attempted in adverse conditions, including on-shore breezes more than force 4.
 There is 1km of concrete breakwater protected channel through the beaches, then another 3km to the marina entrance itself.
 Mast stepping or unstepping will benefit from some preparatory work (see under Dunkirk port and Canals, and in Practical Navigation Introduction).
-The chandlery at the marina may be able to provide craneage.
+The chandlery at the marina can arrange craneage through a private firm.

 History – Works to make this fenland river navigable were started in 1114 under the Count Baudouin VII of Flanders.
 They were completed in 1320 under Jean III.
 Navigation developed in this part of France before the invention of the pound lock, and made use of primitive inclined planes or overdrach.
 The Aa and the port of Gravelines were vital to commerce in Flanders from the mid-17th century, when Vauban drew up the first plans for the Canal de Neuffossé to link with Lille.
 Today it remains in the strategic national network despite its mixed identity: part of it belongs to the high-capacity waterway, while the lower section below the junction with the Canal de Calais is a tranquil recreational waterway which deserves to see more use.
 The River Houlle is also a delightful branch and well worth the detour.
 Restoration of the disused section to link with the old Canal de Neuffossé in Saint-Omer is currently envisaged by the local authority.